 SAFETY AND SUPERVISION

-Oriel is situated in a very safe neighborhood in the center of Oxford, with controlled access and twenty-four hour security.
+Corpus Christi is situated in a very safe neighborhood in the center of Oxford, with controlled access and twenty-four hour security.
 Day-to-day life is overseen by teams of Deans - professional educators drawn from leading schools in the US, Canada, and Australia.
 The program has a central office, which is open and permanently staffed by Deans from before 8am until well past midnight.
 Every student checks in personally, twice, every evening, with the Deans on duty.
 The Program Director, Deans, residential staff, and some members of faculty live in the residences, ensuring round-the-clock care and supervision.

 Student Safety, Rules, and Behavior